List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 Known as the most dangerous animals, African buffaloes (Syncerus caffer) are also found in Masai Mara National Reserve.
 They live in herds of sometimes up to 100 individuals and have an interesting lifestyle that will blow your mind.

-The Big nine animals of Masai Mara National Reserve
+The Big Nine Animals of Masai Mara National Reserve

 1. Zebras